 The State of Georgia Minimum Standards and Procedures for Local Comprehensive Planning in 2013 (O.C.G.A.
 110-12-1) require that two (2) public hearings be held in association with the development of a community's Comprehensive Plan Update.
-The initial public hearing was held June 7, 2016 to inform the public that the planning process was underway, to go over the plan's timeline, and to discuss how the public could be of help during the planning process.
-Attendees were also given an opportunity to comment on Lumpkin's potential Needs and Opportunities (See Appendix for Documentation).
+The initial public hearing was held May 11, 2021, to inform the public that the planning process was underway, to go over the plan's timeline, and to discuss how the public could be of help during the planning process.
+Attendees were also given an opportunity to comment on Stewart County, Lumpkin's, and Richlands, Needs and Opportunities as listed in the 2016 Plan and asked what needs to be changed.

-A final public hearing was held January 22, 2017 at the Richland Annex Building.
+A final public hearing was held January 21, 2022, at the Stewart County Courthouse.
 The purpose of the meeting was to allow citizens to review and comment on the Comprehensive Plan Update.
-All draft documents and maps were available for review.
-Staff was positioned at various stations to take comments.
-Displays, comment cards, handouts, and other informative materials were distributed.
-All comments were collected at the conclusion of the meeting and were summarized and responded to in a timely manner.
-A deadline of January 24, 2017 was given for formal written comments.
+All draft documents, such as the vison statements, needs and opportunities were available for review.
+Staff addressed any comments related to the vison, goals, needs and opportunities, Report of Accomplishments, and the new Community work Program.
+Any comments collected at the conclusion of the meeting were summarized and responded to in a timely manner.
+Any comments submitted after the meeting were also addressed.